Quantum computing Floquet energy spectra: Discussion

 \section{Discussion}

 In this paper we have presented two quantum algorithms, Fauseweh-Zhu-1 and Fauseweh-Zhu-2, to compute Floquet eigenstates and quasi-energies.
-Both algorithms use parameterized quantum circuits in combination with a quantum-classical hybrid approach to find solutions to the defining Floquet properties in time- and frequency-domain, respectively.
-While the precision of the first algorithm depends on the depth of the quantum circuit due to the IQPE application, the precision of the second algorithm mainly depends on the frequency truncation $j_\mathrm{max}$ and thereby on the width of the parameterized quantum circuit.
+Both algorithms use parametrized quantum circuits in combination with a quantum-classical hybrid approach to find solutions to the defining Floquet properties in time- and frequency-domain, respectively.
+While the precision of the first algorithm depends on the depth of the quantum circuit due to the IQPE application, the precision of the second algorithm mainly depends on the frequency truncation $j_\mathrm{max}$ and thereby on the width of the parametrized quantum circuit.
 There are no fundamental hurdles in applying both algorithms on NISQ devices, with the advantage of complementary requirements in circuit depth and width for increasing system size.
-We tested both algorithms on a quantum computer simulator for the linear driven spin-$\frac{1}{2}$ problem and showed the principal applicability of our approach.
-As with other variational hybrid algorithms, the ansatz for the parameterized quantum circuit is fundamental for the success of the approach.
+We have tested both algorithms on a quantum computer simulator for the linearly driven spin-$\frac{1}{2}$ problem and showed the principal applicability of our approach.
+To investigate the performance of our algorithms for larger systems we simulated a circularly driven spin-$\frac{1}{2}$ chain with up to $8$ sites.
+We have demonstrated the feasibility of our variational approach and observed a scaling behavior in the accuracy of both approaches which was previously seen for ground states of quantum critical systems.
+Our work has uncovered a connection between variationally approximating ground state properties of critical systems and Floquet modes.
+Exploring the universality of this observation is left for future work.
+We have also simulated the effect of noise in Appendix \ref{appendix.b}, demonstrating the stability of our variational approach towards this perturbation.
+As with other variational hybrid algorithms, the ansatz for the parametrized quantum circuit is fundamental for the success of the approach.
 In this context, the qudit-qubit structure of the second algorithm calls for novel schemes that have so far not been explored.
 It will be interesting to explore more complicated driving schemes with our approach and to test the performance on real devices using advanced error mitigation methods \cite{Fauseweh2021} in the near future.